 Logging basic preferences, such as content themes and contact frequency, is another good place to start to ensure you’re providing the most relevant and engaging experience for your customers.
 But to do this, you need to have gathered this basic information in the first place, which brings us onto point two.

 Research is fundamental to successful marketing as a whole, but it’s practically impossible to implement a personalisation strategy effectively without researching your target individuals and demographics.
+You can even check out a seo campaign to see what you can do to better your marketing strategies.

 It’s important to research: